surma/surma.dev/content/things/rust-to-webassembly.md

 ```

 This is quite the simple function, but descriptor data structure is capable of representing quite complex function signatures.

+> **Expand:** If you want to see what code the `#[wasm_bindgen]` macro emits, use rust-analyzer's "Expand Macro recursively" functionality.
+You can run it via VS Code through the Command Palette.

 wasm-bindgen is not just a crate, but also comes with a CLI, that you run as a post-processing step on our Wasm binary.
 The CLI extracts those descriptors and uses the information to generate tailor-made JavaScript bindings (often also called “glue code”), and then removes all these descriptor functions from the binary.
 The JavaScript encodes all the knowledge about higher-level types I talked about earlier, allowing you to seamlessly pass types like strings, `ArrayBuffer` or even closures.
 \